Theodore Beza: Settling in Geneva

-Events of 1560–63
+Events of 1560–1563

 In the meantime, things took such shape in France that the happiest future for Protestantism seemed possible.
 King Antoine of Navarre, yielding to the urgent requests of Evangelical noblemen, declared his willingness to listen to a prominent teacher of the Church.
 Beza, a French nobleman and head of the academy in the metropolis of French Protestantism, was invited to Castle Nerac, but he could not plant the seed of Evangelical faith in the heart of the king.

 In the following year, 1561, Beza represented the Evangelicals at the Colloquy of Poissy, and in an eloquent manner defended the principles of the Evangelical faith.
 The colloquy was without result, but Beza as the head and advocate of all Reformed congregations of France was revered and hated at the same time.

-The queen insisted upon another colloquy, which was opened at St. Germain Jan.
-28, 1562, eleven days after the proclamation of the famous January edict, which granted important privileges to those of the Reformed faith.

-But the colloquy was broken off when it became evident that the Catholic party was preparing (after the Massacre of Vassy, on March 1) to overthrow Protestantism.
+The queen insisted upon another colloquy, which was opened at St. Germain 28 January 1562, eleven days after the proclamation of the famous January edict, which granted important privileges to those of the Reformed faith.
+But the colloquy was broken off when it became evident that the Catholic party was preparing (after the Massacre of Vassy, on 1 March) to overthrow Protestantism.

-Beza hastily issued a circular letter (March 25) to all Reformed congregations of the empire, and went to Orléans with the Huguenot leader Conde and his troops.
+Beza hastily issued a circular letter (25 March) to all Reformed congregations of the empire, and went to Orléans with the Huguenot leader Conde and his troops.
 It was necessary to proceed quickly and energetically.
 But there were neither soldiers nor money.
 At the request of Conde, Beza visited all Huguenot cities to obtain both.
 He also wrote a manifesto in which he argued the justice of the Reformed cause.
 As one of the messengers to collect soldiers and money among his coreligionists, Beza was appointed to visit England, Germany, and Switzerland.
 He went to Strasburg and Basel, but met with failure.
-He then returned to Geneva, which he reached September 4.
+He then returned to Geneva, which he reached on 4 September.
 He had hardly been there fourteen days when he was called once more to Orléans by D'Andelot.
-The campaign was becoming more successful; but the publication of the unfortunate edict of pacification which Conde accepted (Mar.
-12,1563) filled Beza and all Protestant France with horror.
+The campaign was becoming more successful; but the publication of the unfortunate edict of pacification which Conde accepted (12 March 1563) filled Beza and all Protestant France with horror.